The Stadium Project is Jarokn Games' first PC game, it was created with Game Maker: Studio.

 James Knight released a small update on August 6th, 2014 without much fanfare until he announced it on Jarokn Games' blog on August 8th.
 The interface had changed a fair bit, as well as having the possibility of bankruptcy as well as a final win screen.
 James also announced that after a bit more polish, the game would be coming to Steam Greenlight, quoting that a concept post had recieved good feedback.

-The game can be found here and is pay-what-you-want including free.
+The game can be found here and is pay-what-you-want above $1.